tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Given a TokenRequest request containing `request_key`, `request_signature`, and `request_blind`,
 as well as Client Key `pk_blind`, Attesters verify the signature as follows:

-1. Check that `request_key` is a valid ECDSA public key.
+1. Check that `request_key` is a valid public key.
 If this fails, abort.
-1. Check that `request_blind` is a valid ECDSA private key.
+1. Check that `request_blind` is a valid private key.
 If this fails, abort.
 1. Blind the Client Key `pk_sign` by blind `sk_blind`, yielding a blinded key.
    If this does not match `request_key`, abort.
 1. Verify `request_signature` over the contents of the request, excluding the